ardywu/lmn/README.md

-# lmn
+# lmnjs
-lmn is a JavaScript library for building user interfaces.
+lmnjs is a JavaScript library for building user interfaces.